 Keto researcher Eric Westman, MD often says that if people are very disciplined about sticking to strict keto—and he means strict, like 20-30 total grams of carbs per day—then a good rate of loss is about 1-2 pounds (0.5-1 kg) per week.
 Some will lose more, but if you lose more slowly than that, it doesn’t mean you’re doing something wrong.

-The human body isn’t a calculator, and there’s no precise formula or mathematical equation that can predict exactly how much weight you’ll lose in any given period of time.
+The human body isn’t a calculator, and, while some people say you’ll lose weight in a specific number of days, there’s no precise formula or mathematical equation that can predict exactly how much weight you’ll lose in any given period of time.

 With that in mind, let’s take a closer look at what you can expect with weight loss on keto.